Satyambhardwaj59/level-up/readme.md

 - Differentiate between named and default exports.
 - Learn how dynamic imports enable lazy loading and code splitting.

+# 📅 Day 16 – Advanced JavaScript Concepts

+Today I explored some of the most important advanced JavaScript concepts used in modern web development.
+These topics help write cleaner, more efficient, and scalable applications while improving performance and code organization.

+## 📚 Topics Covered

+### 🔒 Closures (Deep Dive)

+- What is a Closure?
+- Lexical Environment
+- Data Encapsulation
+- Private Variables
+- Real-world Use Cases

+### 🎯 The `this` Keyword

+- Global Context
+- Function Context
+- Object Methods
+- Arrow Functions and `this`
+- Event Listeners and `this`

+### 🔗 `call()`, `apply()`, and `bind()`

+- What are they?
+- Borrowing Methods
+- Changing the `this` Context
+- Differences between `call()`, `apply()`, and `bind()`

+### ⚡ IIFE (Immediately Invoked Function Expression)

+- Why use an IIFE?
+- Avoiding Global Scope Pollution

+### 🎨 Function Techniques

+- Currying (Introduction)
+- Memoization (Introduction)

+### 🚀 Performance Optimization

+- Debouncing
+- Throttling
+- Real-world Examples (Search Input, Scroll Events)

+## 🎯 Learning Outcomes

+By the end of this session, I was able to:

+- Understand how closures preserve access to variables through lexical scope.
+- Use closures for data encapsulation and creating private variables.
+- Explain how the `this` keyword behaves in different execution contexts.
+- Differentiate between `call()`, `apply()`, and `bind()` and know when to use each.
+- Understand the purpose of IIFEs and how they prevent global scope pollution.
+- Learn the fundamentals of currying and memoization for writing reusable and optimized functions.
+- Implement debouncing and throttling to improve application performance and user experience.

 # 📂 Repository Structure